Animal Farm Foundation: Advocacy through public relations and legal firms

 and one major law firm, Husch Blackwell.

 The first PR firm, the Wakeman Agency, worked "to increase AFF’s media presence, to target specific cities with media campaigns to overturn legislation, and to strengthen their public voice through op-eds" so AFF would be perceived as an "expert and burgeoning thought leader on the issue of breed-specific legislation."

 A second PR firm, Coyne PR, helped Animal Farm Foundation set up The Majority Project, a web site for pit bull owners to band together and share common experiences.
 Coyne PR described their work as helping "correct the misperception of 'pit bull' dogs", using a "PSA campaign ... to put brand spokespeople in the spotlight both nationally and locally."
 The National Canine Research Council, a subsidiary of AFF, also worked with Coyne PR, in this case to "train police officers on the proper way to approach and deal with dogs."

 The third PR firm, Gatesman Agency, described their work with AFF as an "award-winning campaign [that] spanned eight months and involved local, trade and national media relations, a community event and a special newsjacking stunt that hijacked the social media conversation surrounding Pit Bull Awareness Month."
 Gatesman said they had used their "Hacking Human Behavior™ approach" and performed "a deep dive into audience research that revealed the emotional motivations behind misperceptions about pit bulls" and then created "messages, visuals and storylines to generate a very different emotional response.
 According to Animal Farm Foundation's 2017 990 PF records, AFF paid $262,938 to the Gatesman Agency.

 Turning to the legal side, Animal Farm Foundation used the legal firm of Husch Blackwell LLP to challenge existing pit bull bans in Sioux City, Iowa; Council Bluffs, Iowa; and Williston, North Dakota.
-Just to consider two years, AFF paid Husch Blackwell $102,298 in 2020 and $961,764 in 2021.
+Over just two years, AFF paid Husch Blackwell $102,298 in 2020 and $961,764 in 2021.

 Husch Blackwell also represented AFF in the WIPO arbitration in a domain name dispute, during which NCRC was discovered to be funded by AFF after AFF was found to be the domain name owner of DogsBite.com and DogsBite.net.
 (Note: Marie-Claude Malboeuf's La Presse article says,"To produce studies, the Animal Farm Foundation purchased a private research organization in 2007.
 The acquisition was kept secret until the Dogbite Victims Group discovered it, during a legal dispute.”)
 (Note: In AFF's response to the WIPO complaint dated June 21, 2010, page 4: "In July 2007, AFF purchased all right, title and interest in the National Canine Research Council, including its intellectual property and the domain name nationalcanineresearchcouncil.com from Karen Delise.
 At that time, AFF established the National Canine Research Council, LLC, a Delaware limited liability company ("NCRC").
 AFF is the sole member of NCRC.)
 Both sites redirect users to the NCRC website, nationalcanineresearchcouncil.com.